zaahirdawood/Ecom-QABot/README.md

 	2. Customer Inquiry Logs: A collection of previous customer interactions, including questions and responses.
 This dataset serves as a training resource to enhance the chatbot’s understanding of common inquiries and effective responses.
 	3. Feedback Data: Data from customer feedback and ratings on interactions.
 This will help evaluate the chatbot’s performance and guide future improvements.

+## Technologies

+Python 3.11.6
+Minsearch for full-text search
+Flask as the API interface
+OpenAI (gpt-4o-mini) as an LLM

 ## Implementation